 How Can Hypnosis Help You?

-Hypnosis can help you reframe perspectives and find closure.
+Hypnosis for stress and anxiety relief can help you reframe perspectives and find closure.
 If you happen to assimilate negative ideas beliefs about yourself because of teasing, abuse, or bullying in the past, you can change the frames that were imposed of you.
 The burden of social anxiety prevents you from truly engaging with others.
-Hypnosis can help you focus on the message you are aiming to convey instead of reading other people's bodies for cues of acceptance.
+Hypnosis can help you focus on the message you are aiming to convey instead of reading other people’s bodies for cues of acceptance.